-You can have your Part D late enrollment penalty (if applicable) taken out of your bank account.
+You can have your monthly plan premium, which includes the Part D late enrollment payment (if applicable), taken out of your bank account.
 In order to do this, you must fill out a premium payment option form.
 You can get a form by going to https://brighthealthplan.com/medicare-advantage or contacting Member Services by using the telephone number on the back of your ID card.
 Once you have completed the form, return it to Bright Health.